avaje/avaje-record-builder/README.md

 </dependency>
 ```

-When working with Java modules you need to add the annotation module as a static dependency.
+Add the annotation module as a static dependency when working with Java modules.
 ```java
 module my.module {
   requires static io.avaje.recordbuilder;